Elm City, North Carolina

-Elm City is a town in Wilson County, North Carolina, United States.
+Elm City is a town in Nash and Wilson County, United States.
 The population was 1,298 in 2010.
+It is a suburb of Wilson, North Carolina.

+Elm City elected its first Black female mayor in its November 2021 municipal elections.

 History

 The Elm City Municipal Historic District, W. H. Langley House, and Webb-Barron-Wells House were listed on the National Register of Historic Places in 1986.